-- Indemnity policies that meet the costs of having private medical treatment for an acute illness or injury on a short-term basis.
-This could include a private room in a hospital, surgeons' and other specialists' fees, outpatient treatment like physiotherapy, and daycare treatment including surgical and diagnostic procedures - Cash plan policies, which provide a lump sum benefit payment in certain situations.
-Generally, the consumer will pay a monthly premium in return for cover, for up to 100% of costs for treatment like an inpatient stay in an NHS hospital, or dental or optical treatment.
-These may not be included under an indemnity policy
+■ Indemnity policies, which meet the costs of having private medical treatment for an acute illness or injury on a short-term basis.
+This could include a private room in a hospital, surgeons' and other specialists' fees, outpatient treatment like physiotherapy,

+- and daycare treatment including surgical and diagnostic procedures. - Cash plan policies, which provide a lump sum benefit payment in certain situations.
+Generally, the consumer will pay a monthly premium in return for cover for up to 100% of costs for treatment like an inpatient stay in an NHS hospital, or dental or optical treatment.
+These may not be included under an indemnity policy.

-Both indemnity and cash-plan policies can have additional benefits.
+Both indemnity and cash plan policies can have additional benefits.
 For example:

-- Cover for partners and/or children - One-to-one telephone support for cancer and heart patients

-- Patient health checks and helplines - Access to complementary therapies and psychiatric treatment - Dental and optical treatment - Treatment at home for intravenous therapies like chemotherapy
+- Cover for partners and/or children - One-to-one telephone support for cancer and heart patients - Patient health checks and helplines - Access to complementary therapies and psychiatric treatment - Dental and optical treatment - Treatment at home for intravenous therapies like chemotherapy likely to be more than six weeks.

-Another variation is a six-week plan which covers the costs of private medical treatment when NHS waiting times for that treatment are likely to be more than six weeks.
+Another variation is a six-week plan, which covers the costs of private medical treatment when NHS waiting times for that treatment are